2006 Israeli operation in Beit Hanoun: 1 November raid

 On 1 November 2006, in the largest military operation by Israel since Operation "Summer Rains", six Palestinians and one Israeli soldier were killed and 35 people were wounded during a raid on Beit Hanoun by the Israeli military.
 The raid involved three air strikes, sixty tanks backed by helicopter gunships.
 The AFP news agency reported that three houses were razed by Israeli bulldozers and a dozen homes were hit by tank shells.
 The raid was the beginning of Operation "Autumn Clouds" by the Israeli military.
-Both the Palestinian Authority President Mahmoud Abbas and the prime minister, Ismail Haniya, have described the raid as a massacre.
+Both the Palestinian Authority President Mahmoud Abbas and the prime minister, Ismail Haniyeh, have described the raid as a massacre.

 3 November shootings

 On 3 November 2006 one Palestinian woman was killed and ten were reported wounded by Israeli military fire.
 The women had gathered outside a mosque in Beit Hanoun after an appeal by the local radio for women to rescue Palestinian militants trapped inside a mosque by disguising the militants as women.
 The Israeli military claimed that their soldiers had spotted two Palestinian militants dressed in women's clothes hiding within the crowd of women, and that the militants were using the women as human shields.

-The Prime Minister of the Palestinian Authority, Ismail Haniyeh, praised the women whom he said "...led the protest to break the siege of Beit Hanoun".
+The Prime Minister of the Palestinian Authority, Ismail Haniyeh, praised the women who he said "...led the protest to break the siege of Beit Hanoun".